NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 Callbacks can't return errors that occurred during code execution.
 Therefore, sometimes it's difficult to solve errors in the callback code.\
 *Best Practice Solution*\
 Try debugging your command as a text command.
-In most cases, they're backward compatible with the `$onJoined` callback, since both by default process the actions of the command author (when user joins the server, this user becomes the executor of this callback).
+In most cases, they're backward compatible with the `$onJoined` callback, since both, by default, process the actions of the command author (when a user joins the server, this user becomes the "author" of this callback).

 **The 4th Reason**\
 Members Intent isn't enabled.\